Oxford Brookes University: Former campuses

 The Harcourt Hill campus is situated on Harcourt Hill on Oxford's western perimeter, two and a half miles from the city centre.
-Education, philosophy, religion, theology, media and communication, and other subjects are taught here.
+Education, philosophy, religion, theology, media and communication, and other subjects were taught here.
 It has two halls of residence: Harcourt Hill Hall and Westminster Hall.
 A regular devoted bus service links the campus to other campuses at Headington and Wheatley.
 It is also home to the university's leisure centre.

 The campus was formerly the site of Westminster College, Oxford, an independent Methodist higher education institution which specialised in teacher training and theology.
 The campus was leased to Brookes by the Methodist Church, and Westminster College became the Westminster Institute of Education of Oxford Brookes University, located at the Harcourt Hill campus.